- Skip Ahead to

 - Shortcut actions

 Asana for Android lets you work on your tasks and stay connected with your teammates.

-You can access your My TasksMy Tasks All tasks assigned to an individual can be found in their My Tasks list.
-Read more , projectsprojects Projects are lists of tasks.
-Read more , Conversations, Inbox, Quick Add, and search from your Android device.
-The web and Android apps update in real-time, so your tasks and conversations sync automatically no matter what device you’re using.
+You can access your My tasks, projects, messages, inbox, the Quick Add button, and search from your Android device.
+The web and Android apps update in real-time, so your tasks and messages sync automatically no matter what device you’re using.

-Asana's Android app is compatible with Android version 4.0 and later.
+Asana's Android app is compatible with Android version 8.0 and later.

-- Sign Up for a new account
+Sign up for a new account

 Once you've verified your account, you can log in from either the Android app or on your desktop using one of our supported browsers.